lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 encryption and the resulting OSCORE message after encryption, see {{Fig-OSCORE-Compression}}.

-This translates into a segmented process where SCHC compression is applied independently in 2 stages, each with its corresponding set of rules, with the Inner SCHC Rules and the Outer SCHC Rules.
+This translates into a segmented process where SCHC compression is applied independently in 2 stages, each with its corresponding set of Rules, with the Inner SCHC Rules and the Outer SCHC Rules.
 This way compression is applied to all fields of the original CoAP message.

 Note that since the Inner part of the message can only be decrypted by the corresponding end-point, this end-point will also have to implement Inner SCHC Compression/Decompression.